gdlc/STAT_GEN/INCLASS/11_PEDIGREE_TOOLS.md

 ![http://url/to/img.png](https://github.com/gdlc/STAT_GEN/blob/main/INCLASS/pedigree.png)

-### 1) Additive relationship matrix

-Use PedigreeTools to compute an additive relationship matrix between all the subjects appearing in the pedgiree.
+### 1) Compute an additive relationship matrix for all the subjects appearing in the pedigree

-The matrix should have the IDs as rownames.
+ - The matrix should have the IDs as rownames.

-Store the matrix in `ANS_1`.
+ - Store the matrix in `ANS_1`.

 ### 2) Inbreeding